phanirithvij/changelognightlyviewer/docs/DEV.md

 ## TODO

+- [x] htmx ui
-- [ ] htmx ui and select only the specific elements from the server
+    - [ ] select only the specific elements from the server
     - not possible to select multiple things from response
     - I guess oob swap or client side scripting
-- [ ] client side caching to avoid requests
+- [x] client side caching to avoid requests
     - see if fly.io functions like this already without doing much
+    - assuming this works because fly.io is sophisticated enough for static assets
 - [ ] separate categories for first timers, top new, repeat performers?
+    - would make more sense to do this from db rendered ui not static html files parsed
 - [ ] calendar view with htmx/cache as the simplest approach
     - [ ] Better calendar on desktop
+        - [ ] show skull/question mark icons in known missing entries in the calendar
+    - [ ] mobile ui is enough (bigger bottom panel)
 - [ ] missing issues detect via 404 and also 404 page as well
 - [x] prevent <2015-01-01 and >=current date in calendar ui
 - [ ] light dark mode switch
     - how is it done in the email? where is this info saved?
-    - I guess client side is enough for us
+    - I guess client side is enough
-    - no cookies
+    - no cookies, avoid gdpr cookie prompt
 - [x] google analytics
     - not sure, will require input from the changelog people
 - [x] Should I be writing this in ruby?
     - Intent is to learn htmx with go (learn templ later)
-- [ ] send pr
-    - [ ] remove proxying glue code/endpoints proxying nightly.changelog.com
 - mistyped as nightlog.changley.com
-- [ ] remove all todos and the todo section once done
 - [x] left right buttons (not naviagtion but date wise)
     - [ ] keyboard shortcuts
     - [ ] Bug with sholeace icons requests